MicrosoftDocs/memdocs/memdocs/intune/user-help/what-happens-when-you-create-a-work-profile-android.md

 <img alt="Screenshot of work tab in Google Pixel 4 app drawer." src="./media/google-pixel-4-app-drawer-android.png" width="250">

-To see how it appears on other Android devices, skip to [Examples of work profile](what-happens-when-you-create-a-work-profile-android.md#work-profile-in-app-drawer).
+To see how it appears on other Android devices, see the [examples](what-happens-when-you-create-a-work-profile-android.md#work-profile-in-app-drawer) at the bottom of this article.

 ### Folder